 For the dough:

-for finishing For the brine:
+For the Brine:

 In a medium bowl, stir together water, yeast, and honey to dissolve.
 In a very large bowl, whisk flour and salt together to combine and then add yeast mixture and olive oil.
 Stir with a rubber spatula until just incorporated, then scrape the sides of the bowl clean and cover with plastic wrap.
 Leave out at room temperature to ferment for 12 to 14 hours until at least doubled in volume.

 Dimple the dough by pressing the pads of your first three fingers in at an angle.
 Make the brine by stirring together salt and water until salt is dissolved.
 Pour the brine over the dough to fill dimples.
 Proof focaccia for 45 minutes until the dough is light and bubbly.

 Sprinkle focaccia with flaky salt.
 Bake for 25 to 30 minutes directly on top of stone or inverted pan until bottom crust is crisp and golden brown when checked with a metal spatula.
 To finish browning top crust, place focaccia on upper rack and bake for 5 to 7 minutes more.

 Remove from oven and brush or douse with 2 to 3 tablespoons oil over the whole surface (don’t worry if the olive pools in pockets, it will absorb as it sits).
 Let cool for 5 minutes, then release focaccia from pan with metal spatula and transfer to a cooling rack to cool completely.
 Serve warm or at room temperature.

 To store, wrap in parchment and then keep in an airtight bag or container to preserve texture.
 Gently toast or reheat any leftover focaccia before serving.
 Alternatively, wrap tightly to freeze, then defrost and reheat before serving.